 A toxic relationship can be any relationship in which the bad moments outweigh the good.
 Toxic relationships can mentally, emotionally, or even potentially physically damage the partners involved.
-It’s important to recognize a toxic relationship’s signs to keep it from turning into a dangerous relationship.
-Signs could include:
+It’s important to recognize the signs of a toxic relationship signs to keep it from turning into a dangerous relationship.
+Signs include:

 Anyone can experience abuse, not just those in a relationship.
 If you suspect that you or a loved one is experiencing a toxic relationship that could involve intimate partner violence, consider seeking professional help or calling the Domestic Violence Hotline 1.800.799.SAFE (7233).

 How do you recognize red flags in a relationship?